Arthur Sexton

-Biography

 Early life and career

 Sexton was born in Auckland in 1892.
 He was educated at Auckland Grammar School and later was admitted to Auckland University where he graduated with a Bachelor of Law in 1914.
-He then served in the army during World War I where he was twice wounded (eventually losing a leg) and rose from the rank of Private to that of Captain.
+He then served in the army during World War I where he was twice wounded (eventually losing a leg) and rose from the rank of private to that of captain.

-After the war he attended law lectures in London and following being discharged from military service in 1918, he married Gladys Cicely Annie Astley (1891-1962), the granddaughter of suffragist Annie Jane Schnackenberg.
+After the war, he attended law lectures in London and following being discharged from military service in 1918, he married Gladys Cicely Annie Astley (1891–1962), the granddaughter of suffragist Annie Jane Schnackenberg.
 He passed his master's degree in laws with honours and also won the senior university scholarship in law for New Zealand in 1919.
 He then moved to Manurewa and began practising law in Auckland.
 For a total of 14 years he served as president, vice-president and executive member of the Auckland Returned Services Association.